Overview - What is happening in the UK

 The PAWS-GIST national alliance was formed in the UK in 2010 as a joint effort between patients, carers and health care professionals, to raise awareness, improve treatments, stimulate research, understand the causes and mechanisms of GIST in children, young people and those with wild-type GIST and ultimately to find a cure for this subgroup of GIST patients.

 Our clinical lead is Dr V Ramesh Bulusu, Chairman of the Cambridge GIST Study Group, a consultant oncologist and GIST specialist based at the Cambridge University hospital foundation trust in Cambridge, UK.
-The group's activities are coordinated by Jayne Bressington, a trustee of the GIST support UK.
+The group's activities are coordinated by Jayne Bressington, a trustee of the GIST Cancer UK.

 When we started we created a target list of things to be achieved: